YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 :ref:`DSE DUMP FILEHEADER <dse-dump-fileheader>` displays the current values for all established journaling characteristics.

 This section provides a description of the MUPIP SET command with specific reference to the journaling related qualifiers.
-For information on the other MUPIP SET qualifiers, refer to `Chapter 5: “Database Management Tool” <dbmgmt.html>`_.
+For information on the other MUPIP SET qualifiers, refer to `Chapter 5: "Database Management Tool" <dbmgmt.html>`_.

 MUPIP SET JOURNAL can change some database characteristics when journaling is active for a specific file or region(s).
 The first run of MUPIP SET JOURNAL on an older database automatically changes the maximum/minimum journal settings to match those required by the current YottaDB version.
 MUPIP SET operates on database files, journal files, regions or replication state.